cirosantilli/linux-cheat/special-files.md

 ##Pseudorandom number generators

-The kernel implements a random number generator which draws entropy from non predictable events, typically device events such as mice movements or disk reads for example.
+The kernel implements a random number generator which draws entropy from non-predictable events, typically device events such as mice movements or disk reads for example.

 Just like for `/dev/zero`, it is useless to cat those files, since they don't have and end, and `cat` tries to read to the end of the file before printing.

-###random
+###/dev/random

     man random

 `/dev/random` returns random numbers one by one whenever enough entropy is generated.
 It is slower than `urandom`, but has greater entropy.

-###urandom
+###/dev/urandom

 Documented at:

     man urandom

 `/dev/urandom` returns random numbers continuously.
 It is faster than `random`, but has less entropy.
 It should however be good enough for most applications.

 Example: get 16 random bytes: